sarzil-hossain/reactance/README.md

 Users are defined as group variables.
 Please read the [README.md](group_vars/README.md) file in group_vars directory.

 ### Playbook Execution
-To execute the playbook, simply run `ansible-playbook --become-method=doas --become -i inventory.ini project_vpns_setup.yaml`.
+To execute the playbook, simply run `ansible-playbook reactance_setup.yaml`.
 Include `--ask-become-pass` flag if you need to input your password.